 If you have been convicted or found guilty of drink or drug driving previously, this will count as a prior offence, even if you consented to a PBT on the previous occasion.
 You should consult an experienced criminal solicitor when dealing with any refusal to undergo a preliminary breath test charge, particularly if you have been found guilty of a prior drink or drug driving offence.

-If you have been requested by a police officer to undergo a PBT, your refusal may be by words or conduct.
-That is, you might either verbally tell the officer you refuse to undergo the PBT, or simply refuse to blow into the device.
-This would amount to a refusal.
-If you do not satisfactorily blow into the device, this could also amount to a refusal.
+A refusal to undergo a PBT requested by a police officer may be by words or conduct.
+That is, either verbally telling the officer you refuse to undergo the PBT, or simply refusing to blow into the device would amount to a refusal.
+Failure to satisfactorily blow into the device could also amount to a refusal.

-Drink Driving Defences:
+Drink Driving Defences

 It may be a defence to a charge of refusal to undergo a PBT if the police officer requesting the test did not adequately explain that the test is a preliminary breath test (DPP v Skafidiotis).